ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Boost.md

 - [[2025-01-13]]
 	- Added #BoostDecay
 - [[2025-01-14]]
-	- Utilizes two separate #velocity adjustments to calculate momentum with #SpeedDecel and acceleration with #SpeedAccel
+	- Utilizes two separate #velocity adjustments to calculate momentum with #Friction and acceleration with #SpeedAccel
 	- When [[Boost|BoostDecay]] isn't active, #BoostDir is amplified by #MoveInputY value
 - [[2025-01-17]]
 	- Scales #BoostDecay0 by #MoveInputY